nlpnlpnlp/TaGR/README.md

 # TaGR

 This repository contains code for the paper "Rationalizing Text-attributed Graph Representation Learning".
-We release some key code and hyperparameters in experiments.
+We release some key code and hyperparameters in experiments for anonymous review.
 We will release all the code used in experiments upon acceptance.
 This work has been submitted to The Web Conference 2026 for possible publication.

 ## Environments